 So you've decided it's about time you had a cat in your life.
 Maybe you have a friend with a cat and you've learned first-hand how relaxing it can be to sit with a warm vibrating body in your lap.
-Or you find yourself alone in your brand new apartment and you can finally have the cat you've always wanted but couldn't have because a parent was allergic.
+Or you find yourself alone in your brand new apartment and you can finally have the cat you've always wanted but couldn't because a parent was allergic.

 Perhaps you and your spouse have agreed that the kids need a pet, and you think dogs might be too rough on the toddlers.

-Are you empty nesters who would enjoy having another person to talk about and care for?
+Or are you empty nesters who would enjoy having another person to talk about and care for?

 Whatever the reason, there are a number of factors to consider before rushing into a decision that you may regret later.
 The fact is, too often pets acquired by impulse don't work out, and this is especially true with cats, who frequently have their own agendas.